 How does Braindate work?

-Just before your Braindate is set to begin, make your way to check in at the Braindate Lounge onsite at the Omni Dallas, where you will be directed to your pod.
-If you add your phone number in your profile Preferences, we’ll send you an SMS reminder before your Braindate, confirming the location.
+Just before your Braindate is set to begin, make your way to check in at the Braindate Lounge onsite at the Marriott Marquis San Diego Marina, where you will be directed to your pod.
+If you add your phone number in your profile Preferences, we’ll send you an SMS reminder before your Braindate, confirming the time and location.

-- Login into the Braindate platform with the same email address used to register for the Spring Conference
+- Login into the Braindate platform starting January 23, 2023, with the same email address used to register for the Spring Conference

 - Create a password